|If you want amazing skin like this beauty has, read today’s post on the proper way to wash your face.|

 Everyone has their own routine for removing makeup and washing their face.
-Perhaps, you find no problem with your method.
+Perhaps, you find no problem with your method and if it is the proper way to wash your face.
 However, tweaking your routine just slightly could be all it takes to help your complexion flourish.

 Maybe you are one that just rushes in to grab your waterproof makeup remover and a cotton ball or pad to take off your eye makeup.
 Before you touch the bottle, cotton or your face, wash your hands first.
 Otherwise, you could be transferring bacteria to the bottle and your stash of cotton balls or pads, not to mention your sensitive eyes.

 Taking off your eye makeup and the rest of your cosmetics with another form of makeup remover like a cleansing oil is the first step before washing.
 This is because waterproof makeup remover or cleansing oils are geared to totally dislodge hard to remove polymers that were formulated to hold up against moisture.
 Soaps and the foaming facial cleansers won’t be totally able to penetrate the skin until this first barrier is breached.

 Once you finish that initial cleansing, wash your hands again before testing the water temperature because you want it to be lukewarm, not hot before you finally wash with your favorite cleansing bar or a foaming cleanser.
 The problem with using too hot of water is that it harshly strips your skin’s natural oils, resulting in dryness or even broken capillaries, especially near the nose.